palewire/first-news-app/docs/index.rst

 It might not be obvious why you need this, but it quickly becomes essential when you need to juggle different tools for different projects on one computer.
-By developing your applications inside separate virtualenv projects, you can use different versions of the same third-party libraries without conflicts.
+By developing your applications inside separate virtualenv environments, you can use different versions of the same third-party Python libraries without a conflict.
-You can also more easily recreate your project on another machine, which comes in handy when you want to copy your code to a server that publishes pages on the Internet.
+You can also more easily recreate your project on another machine, handy when you want to copy your code to a server that publishes pages on the Internet.

 You can check if virtualenv is installed with the following.